Site menu:

 Circuit Simulators in our labs

 Cadence is a front to back IC design environment and is installed in our research labs.
 If you are working on a project in these labs, you can also use the simulator for coursework.
-To use the MOS models below, use the MOS symbols from analogLib with the right model names(cmosp and cmosn for pMOS and nMOS respectively). ahdlLib has a lot of macromodels.
+To use the MOS models above, use the MOS symbols from analogLib with the right model names(cmosp and cmosn for pMOS and nMOS respectively). ahdlLib has a lot of macromodels.

 Freeware circuit simulators